(2017 Whitetail Workshop attendee testimonials and 2017 kill shots at bottom of page)

 Make no mistake, Eberhart’s Whitetail Workshops are NOT land management workshops, they are educational workshops for hunters with the desire to learn how and what to do to take mature bucks no matter where they currently hunt or will hunt in the future.

-Why John Eberhart?
-In 53 seasons John’s scouted 14 public parcels and several dozen knock-on-doors for free permission properties in Michigan and has taken fifty seven 2 ½ years old and older bucks with his bow from those properties with 30 of them making the Commemorative Bucks of Michigan record book.
+Why John Eberhart for a workshop or to scout a property?
+In 54 seasons John’s scouted 18 different parcels of heavily pressured public land and several dozen knock-on-doors for free permission properties in Michigan and has taken fifty eight 2 ½ years old and older bucks and many other young bucks in his early years with his bow from those properties.
+Thirty one of those bucks are listed in the Commemorative Bucks of Michigan record book and they were taken off 19 different properties in 10 different counties.

 Since 1997 John’s taken 19 P&Y class bucks on his 21 week long out of state bowhunting trips and they came from 13 different properties in 5 different states.
-Knowing what to look for when scouting and how to set up on it and hunt it obviously had a lot to do with his 90 plus percent success rate.
+Knowing what to look for when scouting and how to set up on it and hunt it obviously had a lot to do with his 90 plus percent success rate on week long trips to properties he’d never hunted before.

 The real qualifier that separates John from others is he’s never; owned land, hunted a relative’s property or paid to hunt anywhere, choosing to exclusively hunt heavily pressured public lands, free walk-on, and knock on doors for free permission properties.